 Curtain bangs aren’t just for ladies with straight hair; they look equally fabulous on curls of all kinds.
-If you’re worried curly bangs will leave you looking like an extra straight out of an ‘80s aerobic exercise video, ask your stylist to begin with face framing layers.
-When you finally take the leap and go for a full-on curly fringe, you’ll wonder why you waited so long in the first place.
+If you’re worried curly bangs will leave you looking like an extra straight out of an ‘80s aerobic exercise video, ask your stylist to begin with face-framing layers.
+Trust us, when you finally take the leap and go for a full-on curly fringe, you’ll wonder why you waited so long in the first place.

 Classic curtain bangs hit right about eye level, which brings attention right to your eyes when they’re parted and swept to either side of your face.
-While your eyes are undoubtedly gorgeous and deserve plenty of attention, we think your whole face deserves some appreciation.
+While your eyes are undoubtedly gorgeous, we think your whole face deserves some appreciation.
 That’s where mid length curtain bangs come in.

-Mid length curtain bangs are similar to long layers in that they’re longer than typical bangs.
+Mid-length curtain bangs are similar to long layers in that they’re longer than typical bangs.
 By keeping the rest of your hair one length, you allow your bangs to take center stage.
-To achieve this look, ask your stylist to cut bangs that hit just below your cheekbones.
-Don’t be surprised when the compliments start rolling in.
+To achieve this look, ask your stylist to cut bangs that hit just below your cheekbones and don’t be surprised when the compliments start rolling in.

 Curtain Bangs and a Bouffant

 Bangs and updos are the peanut butter and jelly of the beauty world—they’re a perfect pair.
-If you’re looking for a little inspiration about exactly how to style these trendy bangs, look no further than this elegant bouffant.
-Gathering the rest of your hair up and away from your face gives your bangs a chance to do what they do best, elegantly placing emphasis on your eyes and cheekbones.
-There's no highlighter necessary.
+If you’re looking for a little inspiration about exactly how to style trendy bangs, look no further than this elegant bouffant.
+Gathering the rest of your hair up and away from your face gives your bangs a chance to do what they do best: Elegantly place emphasis on your eyes and cheekbones—no highlighter necessary.